sysmedicine/KCLModule2_2021/index.md

 After logging in to your account:
 1. Select the KCL Module 2 workspace on the left panel
 2. Click on "New Project"
-3. Click on "New Project from Git Repository" and paste this link to the text box
+3. Click on "New Project from Git Repository" and paste this link to the text box: https://github.com/sysmedicine/KCLModule2_2021/

 ![](https://github.com/sysmedicine/KCLModule2_2021/raw/gh-pages/img/add_project.png)